Why You Simply Must Try Dewa Sanzan Shojin Ryori

 Written by Timothy Bunting

 If you’ve paid a visit to a Zen temple in Japan before, chances are you would have tried Shojin Ryori.
 Known for its almost exclusive use of local vegetables, zero waste policy, and unprecedented impact on Japanese cuisine, Shojin Ryori spread throughout Japan along with the rising popularity of Zen Buddhism in the 13th Century.
 For the Dewa Sanzan, however, while still Buddhist in nature, Shojin Ryori here has taken on a life of its own.
-So much so, it even helped Tsuruoka become designated as Japan’s only UNESCO-certified Creative City of Gastronomy in 2014.
+So much so, it even helped Tsuruoka become designated as Japan’s first UNESCO-certified Creative City of Gastronomy in 2014.
 Adored by pilgrims, foodies, and tourists alike, here’s why you simply must try Dewa Sanzan Shojin Ryori.

 The word Shojin translated into English means ‘ascetic’, with Sho (精) meaning to refine or focus, and jin (進)meaning to progress.
 Shojin more accurately describes progressing in spiritual practice, or those who devote themselves to this spiritual practice.
 Ryori (料理)is simply the word for cuisine in Japanese, so in other words Shojin Ryori is cuisine for devotees.